Curious as to how long your project will take?

 Columns

 Most documents have one column of text, much like this page.
 A newspaper or bulletin has at least two columns, if not more.
 Some designs incorporate sections where columns make more sense.
-The End User has to keep in mind, this segregation of two columns in the midst of a one column document means there are Section Breaks surrounding the two column section, so any deletion of the formatting markings for the separation of sections will result in losing the two column setting, reverting to one column.
+The End User has to keep in mind, this segregation of two columns in the midst of a one column document means there is a Section Break – Continuous surrounding the two column section, so any deletion of the formatting markings for the separation of sections will result in losing the two column setting, reverting to one column or conversion of the entire document into two columns.

 Content Controls

-In most instances, Content Controls are more versatile than Legacy Form Fields, which require the document to be in Protect Mode in order to fill in the form.
-Content Controls can be linked in such a way where editing one of the same name (like Order Number) updating all of the same name throughout the document.
-Content Controls can reside inside Headers and Footers, while Legacy Form Fields cannot.
-Rich text, date calendars, check boxes, drop down boxes are the most commonly used Content Controls.
+Content Controls can be linked in such a way where editing one of the same name (like Client Name) updating all of the linked Content Controls throughout the document.
+Content Controls can reside inside Headers and Footers, and Quick Parts Rich text, date calendars, check boxes, drop down boxes are the most commonly used Content Controls.

 SharePoint increases the usability of Content Controls, linking meta data into useable and searchable Content Controls.
 Another great option with Content Controls is to link multiple copies of the same piece of information, outside the built-in 15 options Word provides.
 This can help to create more of a form for longer reports that are repetitive, but still require customization.